 The bridge that stands here now is a replica of the one from 1775.
 Ranger talks are held here daily, recommended if you are a history buff or want to learn more about the events that occurred here.

 There must have been something in the water in Concord because this town was home to several outstanding authors.

 The Old Manse.
 This old house sits on the bank of the Concord River within view of the North Bridge.
 Ralph Waldo Emerson (poet) and Nathaniel Hawthorne (The Scarlet Letter) both called this place home.
-You can see this house while visiting the North Bridge or take a tour for $10 per person.
+You can see this house while visiting the North Bridge or take a tour.

 Sleepy Hollow Cemetery

 Many notable American authors and thinkers are buried here along Author’s Ridge: the Alcott family, Ralph Waldo Emerson, Nathaniel Hawthorne, Henry David Thoreau, and Daniel Chester French (sculptor of the Lincoln Memorial), just to name a few.
 Once in the cemetery, follow the signs to Author’s Ridge.
 This Who’s Who of Concord are all buried within a relatively small area.